LindseyKrause/Teaching-Artist-Hub/README.md

 ## Description
-🔍Landing page for contracted teaching artists to communicate with each other.
+🔍Communications platform for aspiring artists and professors.
 <br>

 ## Built With